leanprover-community/lean4-samples/SimpleMonads/readme.md

 ```

 Notice the `Caught exception:` wrapped message is returned, and that it is returned
-as an `Except.ok` value, meaning it is an expected result in this case and it is a String.
+as an `Except.ok` value, meaning `testCatch` eliminated the error result as expected.

 So we've interleaved a new concept into our functions (exception handling) and the
 compiler is still able to type check everything just as well as it does for pure functions